Raunkiær plant life-form: Therophytes

 These are annual plants that complete their lives rapidly in favorable conditions and survive the unfavorable cold or dry season in the form of seeds.
-Many desert plants are by necessity therophytes.
+About 6% of plants are therophytes but their proportion is much higher in regions with a hot, dry summer.

 Aerophytes

 Aerophytes were a later addition to the system.
 These are plants that obtain moisture and nutrients from the air and rain.
 They usually grow on other plants yet are not parasitic on them.
 These are perennial plants and are like epiphytes but whose root system have been reduced.
 They occur in communities that inhabit exclusively hyper-arid areas with abundant fog.
 Like epiphytes and hemicryptophytes, their buds are near the soil surface.
 Some Tillandsia species are classified as aerophytes.

-Popular References
+Popular references

-Farley Mowat, in his book, Never Cry Wolf, described using a Raunkiær's Circle in making a “cover degree” study to determine the ratios of various plants one to the other.
+Farley Mowat, in his book, Never Cry Wolf, described using a Raunkiær's Circle in making a "cover degree" study to determine the ratios of various plants one to the other.
 He spoke of it as "a device designed in hell."